ceramicnetwork/docs/docs/authentication/wallets/3id-connect.md

 - Cosmos (coming soon)
 - Polkadot (coming soon)

+> Want to add a new blockchain?
+Follow this [**tutorial**](https://blog.ceramic.network/add-authentication-with-new-blockchains-in-3id-connect/).

+## **User flows**
+You can try the 3ID Connect flows by using [Self.ID](https://self.id).

+### New account
+This is the first time the user is using this blockchain account with 3ID Connect, on *any* application.
+The user's blockchain account isn't already associated with a 3ID.

+1. User arrives at your site
+2. User connects with their blockchain wallet <insert image>
+3. User sees an `identity creation` prompt asking if they want to "Create a new 3ID" or "Use an existing 3ID" <insert image>

+    3a.
+If user selects "Create new 3ID", they will be prompted in the wallet to sign two messages: one to add this account as an authentication method, and another to publicly associated the account with the 3ID <insert image>

+    3b.
+If the user selects "Use an existing 3ID", they will be directed to a page where they can select a 3ID from a list of known 3IDs, then they will need to approve the two messages mentioned previously.

+### Returning account
+This is every other time the user is using this blockchain account with 3ID Connect, on *any* application.
+The user's blockchain account is already associated with a 3ID..

+1. User arrives at your site
+2. User connects with their blockchain wallet
+3. User sees a `permission request` from your application <insert image>
+4. Once approved, user is authenticated

+> On future logins, users will not see the permissions prompt again unless they clear local storage for 3ID Connect.

 ## **Usage**

 Before installing 3ID Connect, you must have [installed a Ceramic client](installation.md) and [configured a DID](configure-did.md) for that client.
 By following the steps below, your users will be able to perform writes on Ceramic using their blockchain wallet.